juliuscecilia33/juliuscecilia33/README.md

 # 👋 Hi there!
 I'm Julius

-A college student hoping to become a _software engineer_ in the future!
+An incoming sophmore in college hoping to become a _software engineer_ in the future!

 ## ⌛ Check out my portfolio:
 - Portfolio: https://juliuscecilia.netlify.app/